Full characterisation of Painlev\'e V asymptotics and nonlinear monodromy-Stokes structure

-In this paper, under a generic condition, we collect and classify the asymptotic solutions of (P$_{\mathrm{V}}$) as $x\to \infty$ along every direction $|\arg x|<\pi /2$ and show that these solutions may be labelled with monodromy data filling up the whole monodromy manifold, that is, all the asymptotic behaviours are captured by concrete construction of the Riemann-Hilbert bijection (cf. Theorem \ref{thm2.12}).
-To do so, in addition to the asymptotics by Andreev and Kitaev \cite{Andreev-Kitaev} along the positive real axis, we deal with elliptic asymptotics \cite{S1} and truncated solutions arising from a family of solutions along the imaginary axes \cite{Andreev}.
-To know analytic continuations outside this region we propose a formulation of nonlinear monodromy-Stokes structure based on the monodromy data, which provides an expression of nonlinear monodromy actions on the character variety agreeing with that of \cite{Kli, PR}.
+In this paper, under a generic condition on $(\theta_0,\theta_1, \theta_{\infty})$, we find classified families of asymptotic solutions as $x\to \infty$ along every direction contained in $|\arg x|<\pi /2$ and show that, by the bijective Riemann-Hilbert correspondence, these solutions may be labelled with monodromy data filling up the whole monodromy manifold, which explicitly characterises all the asymptotic behaviours (cf. Theorem \ref{thm2.12}).
+To do so, in addition to the asymptotics by Andreev and Kitaev \cite{Andreev-Kitaev} on the positive real axis, we require elliptic asymptotics along generic directions \cite{S} and truncated solutions \cite{Andreev} arising from a two-parameter oscillatory family along the imaginary axes.
+Indeed \cite{Andreev-Kitaev} has not discussed the solutions corresponding to the regions $\mathcal{R}_3\cup \mathcal{R}_4\cup\mathcal{R}_5$ on the manifold of monodromy data, and to complete the characterisation on the positive real axis it is necessary to examine in detail the one-parameter solutions \cite{Andreev} mentioned above.
+To know analytic continuations in $|\arg x|>\pi/2$ we formulate a nonlinear monodromy-Stokes structure based on the monodromy data, which provides nonlinear monodromy actions on the character variety agreeing with that of \cite{Kli, PR}.